mcrwfrd/Balzac-for-Jekyll/about.md

 feature:
 ---
 ***
 I am currently completing a joint Mathematics and Physics degree at McGill University in Montreal, Canada.
-My interested is especially piqued by areas in mathematical physics such as group theory, quantum mechanics, topology and complex analysis.
+My interested is especially piqued by areas in mathematical physics such as group theory, quantum mechanics and topology.

 I like to teach myself things outside of school by reading and practising.
 Lately I've been learning about computer programming and creative writing.